Medicago

 Medicago is a genus of flowering plants, commonly known as medick or burclover, in the legume family (Fabaceae).
+It contains at least 87 species.
+The genus name is based on the Latin name for that plant, medica, from μηδική (πόα) Median (grass).

-It contains at least 87 species and is distributed mainly around the Mediterranean Basin, and extending across temperate Eurasia and sub-Saharan Africa.
-The best-known member of the genus is alfalfa (M. sativa), an important forage crop, and the genus name is based on the Latin name for that plant, medica, from μηδική (πόα) Median (grass).
+The genus is distributed mainly around the Mediterranean Basin, also extending across temperate Eurasia and sub-Saharan Africa.
+Its best-known member is alfalfa (M. sativa), an important forage crop.

+Description

 Most members of the genus are low, creeping herbs, resembling clover, but with burs (hence the common name).
-However, alfalfa grows to a height of 1 meter, and tree medick (M. arborea) is a shrub.
+However, alfalfa grows to a height of 1 m, and tree medick (M. arborea) is a shrub.
 Members of the genus are known to produce bioactive compounds such as medicarpin (a flavonoid) and medicagenic acid (a triterpenoid saponin).
 Chromosome numbers in Medicago range from 2n = 14 to 48.